 Responsibility allows us to leverage our pain for empowerment, to transmute our suffering into strength, our loss into opportunity.

 James wasn’t dumb though.
 He knew that values require more than a simple choice to believe them.
-You don’t just wake up one day and decide, “I’m a happy successful person!” and become it.
+You don’t just wake up one day and decide, “I’m a happy, successful person!” and become it.
 Values must be cultivated, consciously tried and tested and steeled by experience.
 Values are worthless if they don’t contain some sort of real-world manifestation, some tangible benefit in the form of positive experience.

 We don’t always control what happens to us.
 But we always control a) how we interpret what happens to us, and b) how we respond to what happens to us.
 Therefore, whether we consciously recognize it or not, we are always responsible for our experiences.
 Choosing to not consciously interpret events in our lives is still an interpretation of the events of our lives.
 Choosing to not respond to the events in our lives is still a response to the events of our lives.

 Whether we like it or not, we are always taking an active role in what is occurring with ourselves.
 We are always interpreting the meaning of every moment and every occurrence.
-We are always creating values of ourselves and others.
+We are always creating values for ourselves and others.
 And we are always choosing our actions based on those values.
 Always.
 Whether we realize it or not, we are already choosing our actions.
 We are already responsible for our negative experiences.
 We just aren’t always conscious of it.